nwrenger/light-magic/README.md

 ## Todos

-- Add somehow a persistence feature -> using `Drop` or after each time changing, saving async to storage
+- Add somehow a persistence feature -> using `Drop` or after each time changing, then saving async to storage